-(2 lecture, 6 practicum) Ninety hours applied practicum arranged.
+(2 lecture, 6 practicum) 90 hours applied practicum arranged.
 Majors only.
 Application of theoretical and research based developmental approaches to primary health care of families with particular emphasis on chronically ill and older adults and psychosocial adjustment disorders.
+Assessment and course fees required.